shitcreek AnHardt RetireeJay46

 EEPROM G-codes

-EEPROM is also accessible through the LCD menu.
+The EEPROM is also accessible through the MarlinUI menu and most display/controllers.